Passport and Visa:

 11 - Most of bridges in countryside are very high in proportion to its length so that boats could get through.
 (Bridges are not too long but too high).
 You need to balance your riding on your bike by moving your body rearward when you ride on bridge slope. (go down from the top of bridge) Do not use the front brake.
 Front brake is the left hand brake

 12 - Once you noted that some mopeds coming up from behind!
-Please, do not look back, keep cycling and slow down your speed and stay on the right side of paths/country back road.
+Please, do not turn your head back, keep cycling slowly and stay on the right side of paths/country back road.
 Locals who riding bicycle/ mopeds have more space/ room so they could pass you (front riders) safety on your left hand.

 13 - How to safely pass a local riding a bike/moped in front of you.

-14 - Sometime you coming up from behind of local riders who riding their bicycle or mopeds very slowly in front of you and locals also ride in the middle of narrow path/ track.
+14 - Sometime you coming up from behind of local riders who riding their bicycle or mopeds very slowly in front of you and they are also ride in the middle of narrow path/ track.
 It’s really hard and very difficult for you to pass them!
 In case of this, you should say louder “WA…WA… WA… (I’m passing you) other word is “ZO…ZO…ZO”.
-Then you can see local riders will slow down and keep riding on right side as to give you more space/ room so that you could pass them easily and safety on your left hand.
+Then you can see locals on bikes/moped begin slow down and they keep riding on right side as to give you more space/ room so that you could pass them easily and safety on your left hand.